Morila Gold Mine: Takeover by the Government of Mali

 At the end of June 2025 the Malian government announced the acquisition of the mine for a symbolic dollar after months of negotiations.
 Preceding a memorandum of understanding signed in May 2024 that paved the way for purchasing Firefinch's shares and to settle outstanding debts.
-According to Reuters the site among the Yatela mine will be reviewed by the Society for Research and Exploitation of Mineral Resources of Mali (SEMOS) to assess on how to proceed further.
+According to Reuters the site among the Yatela Mine will be reviewed by the Society for Research and Exploitation of Mineral Resources of Mali (SEMOS) to assess on how to proceed further.
 In a statement by the government it said that the mine should be revived without specifying their plans on financing the operations.
 A 2021 report by Firefinch estimates a reserve of 500,000 ounces of gold in low-grade reserves still minable.

 Geology and Location

-The Morila Gold Mine is located approximately 11 kilometres south of Sanso village and 175 kilometres west of Sikasso, the capital of the southern region of Mali with the nearest four villages being Morila, Sanso, Fingola and Domba.
+The Morila Gold Mine is located approximately 11 kilometres south of Sanso village and 175 kilometres west of Sikasso, the capital of the southern region of Mali.
+The four nearest villages are Morila, Sanso, Fingola and Domba.
 The pit is accessible via paved roads until 35km of the destination from Bamako which is 270km north-west (180km linear distance) of the mine.
-It is located within the 211km2 Morila mining licence that was given out and permitted on the 28th of April 1992 and was granted for 30 years.
+It is located within the 211km^2 Morila mining licence that was given out and permitted on the 28th of April 1992 and was granted for 30 years.

 In terms of geology, the mine is located in the northern part of the West African craton, between the NNE trending Birimian volcano-sedimentary belts known as Kalana-Yanfolila and Syama.
 The area mainly consists of those ancient volcanic and sedimentary rocks (called Birimian), along with large zones of granite.

 Its orebody is high-grade metamorphic pelites and psammites (upper greenschist to amphibolite facies) that were deformed during the Eburnean orgeny.
 Their mineralogy is mostly biotite (30%), plgioclase (30%) and quartz (30%).
 Gold mineralization at Morila is closely associated with sulphide minerals, particularly arsenopyrite, which accounts for approximately 80% of the sulphide content.
 Lesser amounts of pyrrhotite (15%) and pyrite (5%) are also present.
 Pyrrhotite is widespread throughout the metasediments and typically occurs as irregular grains that may include chalcopyrite inclusions.
 Visible gold is not uncommon and may be observed in association with these sulphides.

 Mineralization is structurally controlled and primarily occurs within a zone of relatively flat-lying, stacked quartz veins located at depths between 70 and 130 metres below surface.
 In some areas, the geometry of the orebody is modified by shearing and faulting, resulting in steeper orientations of the mineralized zones.

-The morila mine currently consists out of four pits, including Morila Pit 5 and three satellite pits, namely Koting, N’Tiola, and Viper.
+The Morila Mine currently consists out of four pits, including Morila Pit 5 and three satellite pits, namely Koting, N’Tiola, and Viper.